numbersinlife/blog/content/blog-posts/bee-on-raspberry-pi-zero.md

 [Swarm decentralized storage](https://swarm.ethereum.org/) relies on a network of peers to store data and relay it requesting party.
 To be one of the peers, you need to run special client software - like the [Bee](https://github.com/ethersphere/bee) implementation by the Swarm team.

-Why would you want to run Bee on a [Raspi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)?
+Why would you want to run Bee on a [RasPi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)?
 Well, maybe just to try it out.
 Maybe you have some IoT / sensor project that would benefit from storing data on Swarm.
 Or something completely different.

 Many [pre-built packages](https://github.com/ethersphere/bee/releases) exist for various platforms, though not one for the RasPi Zero W(H).
 The installation is possible though, and this post will try to guide you through the process.
 It is a variation on the procedure described in [Swarm docs](https://docs.ethswarm.org/docs/), but might hopefully save you some time if working specifically with RasPi Zero.

 ## Prerequisites
 - Micro SD card with Raspbian OS, with as much free space you want to dedicate to serving files (e.g. a 32 GB card),
-- RaspberryPi Zero W (the currently newest Raspi Zero, that has Wifi),
+- RaspberryPi Zero W (the currently newest RasPi Zero, that has Wifi),
 - micro USB power supply,
-- Raspi housing (optional),
+- RasPi housing (optional),
 - micro USB to USB adapter & USB keyboard (or some other setup to connect a keyboard),
 - HDMI (female) to mini HDMI (male) adapter; assuming HDMI connection to monitor,
 - Wifi connection to the Internet.